pletzer/fidibench/README.md

-# fidibench
+# FiDiBench

 FiDiBench is a simple finite difference suite of codes that can be used to benchmark performance on HPC and other systems.
-The code examples are small enough to be well understood, typically averaging a few hundred lines of code, but also relevant to scientific computing, which often involves nearest neighbour stencils.
+The code examples are small enough to be well understood, typically averaging a few hundred lines of code, but also relevant to scientific computing, which often involves nearest neighbour communication.

 FiDiBench can also be used to compare the execution speed obtained by implementing an algorithm in different languages (eg C++ vs Python vs Julia).

 ## Requirements